georchestra/georchestra/README.md

 For help setting up your instance, or for dev-related questions, use the [#georchestra](https://kiwiirc.com/client/irc.freenode.net/georchestra) IRC channel or the [dev/tech list](https://groups.google.com/forum/#!forum/georchestra-dev).

+If you found a bug or want to propose improvements and new features, please [fill a new issue](https://github.com/georchestra/georchestra/issues/new/choose) in the GitHub tracker.

+If you want to report a **security issue**, please don't fill an issue.
+Instead, send a mail to <psc@georchestra.org>, you will be later contacted for more details.

 ## More